hintinteractive/hintapi/README.md

 		}

 6. After Action :
 	-	If the user status is `enum_user_statuses.banned`, show a message saying that he is banned from the app and log him out.
+(TODO: the server side validation of this is currently being built)
-	-	If the user status is `enum_user_statuses.admin`, show the admin panel otherwise hide the admin panel.
+	-	If the user status is `enum_user_statuses.admin`, show the admin panel otherwise hide the admin panel (TODO: the admin panel features are being decided).
 	-	Update the user's info in the app memory.

 7. Additional Info: